kkaur89/SEI-Project-Three/README.md

          </>
       )

-This was the first major hurdle I had come across is that the above and below code meant that this component was rendering all the items in the array and I was not able to split out places using the array index by passing through props.
-The aim was to be able to render each day seperately.
+The first major hurdle I had come across was that the above and below code meant that this component was rendering all the items in the array and I was not able to split out places using the array index by passing through props.
+The aim was to be able to render each day separately.

         import React from 'react'
         import Media from 'react-bootstrap/Media'